US targets Putin's daughters, Russian banks in new sanctions - NewsBreak

 “I made clear that Russia would pay a severe and immediate price for its atrocities in Bucha,” Biden said in a tweet.

-Biden was expected to sign an an executive order that would ban new investment in Russia by Americans no matter where they are living.
-The U.S. Treasury Department was preparing more sanctions against Russian state-owned enterprises, according to the White House.
+Biden was expected to will sign an an executive order that would ban new investment in Russia by Americans no matter where they are living.
+The U.S. Treasury Department is preparing more sanctions against major Russian state-owned enterprises, according to the White House.

-Britain announced asset freezes targeting Sberbank and the Credit Bank of Moscow and designated eight Russian oligarchs whom it says Putin “uses to prop up his war economy.”

-"Together with our allies, we are showing the Russian elite that they cannot wash their hands of the atrocities committed on Putin’s orders,” British Foreign Secretary Liz Truss said.

 Videos and images of bodies in the streets of Bucha after it was recaptured from Russian forces have unleashed a wave of indignation among Western allies, who have drawn up new sanctions as a response.